otrv4/otrv4/otrv4.md

-   6. Form the signature of the concatenation of 'nonce_point' (57 bytes) and the little-endian encoding of 'challenge_scalar' (57 bytes, the ten most significant bits are always zero). 'challenge_scalar' should be enconded as a SCALAR.
+   6. Form the signature of the concatenation of 'nonce_point' (57 bytes) and the little-endian encoding of 'challenge_scalar' (57 bytes, the ten most significant bits are always zero). 'challenge_scalar' should be encoded as a SCALAR.
 ```